-Our example is based on a real route, the North Europe - Asia route AE1 route served by the CKYH alliance (see Fig.3).
-The AE1 route covers 9 ports on the North Europe - Asia trade.
-Suppose that we want to investigate the following scenario: A vessel employed in the Far East-Europe trade, will decrease its speed in the Singapore-Rotterdam leg (that is the last Asian- first European port route).
+North Europe-Asia trade.
+Suppose that we want to investigate the following scenario: A vessel employed in the Far East-Europe trade, will decrease its speed in the Singapore-Rotterdam leg (that is the last Asian-first European port route).

-We also assume that the manoeuvering time and canal transit time (Suez) will be constant before and after the implementation of speed reduction.
-Note that in practice this assumption may not always be correct as ships transiting Suez are grouped in convoys that transit the canal every several hours.
-The inputs are as follows: Distance Singapore-Rotterdam : L= 8353 nmAverage Speed : Vo =23 kn Fuel consumption : at sea Fo=150 t/day and in port f=8.4 t/day and Time in port to= 1.93 days
+We also assume that the maneuvering time and canal transit time (Suez) will be constant before and after the implementation of speed reduction.
+Note that in practice, this assumption may not always be correct as ships transiting Suez are grouped in convoys that transit the canal every several hours.
+The inputs are as follows:

+Distance Singapore-Rotterdam: L = 8353 nm Average speed: $V_0 = 23$ kn Fuel consumption: at sea $F_0 = 150$ t/day and in port f = 8.4 t/day and Time in port $t_0 = 1.93$ days.